w3f/polkadot-wiki/docs/learn-faq.md

 It is also possible to copy both `own stake` and `other stake` on the Staking page to a spreadsheet and then do a simple calculation.

+## Myths

+Below we present some myths about Polkadot that we've seen in the community.
+We're not absolutely sure what the origin of these myths are -- maybe they arise from people who have not taken the time to understand Polkadot.
+Regardless, we have collected a rebuttal for each of the common myths below.
+Feel free to link out to this page if you see one of these myths propagated on discussion platforms of the internet.

+### Polkadot is an "Ethereum-killer"

+Some people position blockchains antagonistically against each other, claiming that all of the new blockchains are by default "Ethereum killers".
+The line of thinking is that there is a limited market share for blockchain platforms and therefore all projects are competing and vying for the lion's share.
+There may be some truth to this in the wide ecosystem of blockchain projects, but not all of them.

+Polkadot and Ethereum have significant differences in their technology, governance ideology, and community that instead forms a complimentary whole instead of a divided pie.
+Polkadot is a network for parachain applications, which may likely be domain-specific blockchains.
+Ethereum is instead a smart contract chain that focuses on maximizing the decentralization of its architecture.
+For more on the differences between the two chains see the more comprehensive [comparison article](learn-comparison-ethereum).

+In order to be an Ethereum killer, Polkadot would have to be actively working against the progression of the Ethereum technology and ecosystem, which is not true.
+Instead, Web3 Foundation, the holders of the treasury from the DOT sales, promotes and funds technology that benefits the web3 world as a whole.

+### On-chain governance is flawed, it can never work

+Blockchain governance is a very young field, and no one knows what works and what doesn't -- yet.
+Polkadot's governance arises from a couple key observations,
+1) blockchains need some way to adapt and evolve and 2) the only measure of value that is intrinsic to a blockchain is its native coin and therefore the best measure of stakeholders for the system are the token holders.
+There are of course caveats to the above two observations and that is why Polkadot's governance is still in its experimental phases.
+Polkadot takes the approach that it will try out best methods and observe how they work and tweak them until they're optimal.

+### Polkadot's governance is plutocratic

+Since Polkadot uses "coin-voting" that allows token holders to vote based on the amount of their holdings, some claim that Polkadot must be plutocratic.

+However, Polkadot's governance is actually more fine-grained than this and has built in mechanisms that increase resiliency over plutocracy and cartels.
+One of these mechanisms is the council, an elected body that can make motions that will be voted on as refernda with a bias toward passing.
+The council acts as the voice for passive token holders or other users of the system that cannot vote.
+Another mechanism that can be employed by any token holder is called _conviction voting_ and allows any toke holder to amplify their vote for stronger voting power.
+These mechanisms, and more, provide counter weights to the tendency for a simple token voting system to devolve into a plutocracy.

+For more on Polkadot's governance please see the [governance page](learn-governance).

+### Eth2.0 is better because it has 200,000+ validators and Polkadot has 1000

+The answer to this myth is still at this point totally unclear.
+The argument is that Eth2.0 will be more decentralized because it supports more validators than Polkadot.
+On Eth2.0, the barriers to entry for being a validator can be lower because the requirement is only 32 ETH, while on Polkadot it can be many multiples of this.
+On the flip side Polkadot has a more robust nomination system for electing the validator set that Eth2.0 lacks.
+It is still uncertain whether a decentralized network can support the network bandwidth and overhead of consensus messages being gossiped among hundreds of thousands of nodes.
+Polkadot's estimation of 1000 validators is a more realistic estimation and if its possible to scale to more then it's possible for on-chain governance to enable it in the future.

+### The auction mechanism for parachains implies they are ephemeral

+The myth is that the parachain auction mechanism for Polkadot implies that all applications will be ephemeral, or, worse, eventually be bought out by more wealthy bidders.

+The resolution of this myth is to understand Polkadot's tiered applications offering that includes parachains, parathreads, and smart contracts.
+Parachains can move to being a parathread and only producing a block when necessary.
+Parachain slots are only needed by the applications with heaviest load that need block-by-block aligned production with the Relay Chain.

 ## Answered by Gav series